Behind the scenes in the automotive industry two separate but parallel philosophies are at work when it comes to self-driving cars.

 The 90% Solution

-The other, typified by Tesla Motors Inc. (NASDAQ:TSLAC) utilizes forward looking monocular cameras and other types of radar technology to relieve drivers of as much as 90% of decision making and operation.
+The other, typified by Tesla Motors Inc. (NASDAQ:TSLAD) utilizes forward looking monocular cameras and other types of radar technology to relieve drivers of as much as 90% of decision making and operation.

 The Tesla solution costs much less than LiDAR and because it doesn’t worry about the very difficult to solve final 10% of driving, is likely to be achieved long before systems that include LiDAR can evolve completely safe autonomous vehicles.